Fiction

 “First I’m hearing.”

-Lil said she said, “He’s such a rock star.”
+Lil said, “He’s such a rock star.”

 Her mom said, “Then he’s not going to live with us?”